Deposit insurance national bank

-A deposit insurance national bank (DINB, /ˈdɪnbi/ DIN-bee) is a temporary bank in the United States that is established by the Federal Deposit Insurance Corporation (FDIC) in the wake of a bank failure under the Banking Acts of 1933 and 1935.
+A deposit insurance national bank (DINB, /ˈdɪnbi/ DIN-bee) is a temporary bank in the United States that is established by the Federal Deposit Insurance Corporation (FDIC) in the wake of a bank failure.
+DINBs are authorized under the Banking Acts of 1933 and 1935.

 Characteristics

 DINBs are chartered by the Office of the Comptroller of the Currency.
 Upon creation, the bank assumes the failed bank's insured deposits and temporarily provides banking services to customers.
 A DINB's powers are narrowly limited to servicing the insured deposits of a failed bank; it cannot acquire assets from the failed bank, as a bridge bank can, nor can it accept uninsured deposits, unless it is the only depository institution in its community.

 The bank is managed by an executive officer appointed by the FDIC.
 A DINB is not required to have paid-in capital stock, has no board of directors, and is not required to own stock in a Federal Reserve Bank.
 Otherwise it conforms to the National Bank Act and other laws relevant to national banks.

 A DINB can operate for up to two years.
 It can be acquired by another bank in its community, raise capital to become a permanent bank, or wind down and transfer its obligations to the FDIC.